Beginner Guide

 Where:

 The widest circumference of your lower body, including the fullest part of your buttocks.
-Usually 7-9 inches (18-23 cm) below the waist.
+Usually 7-9 inches below the waist.

 How:

 Stand with feet together (not apart).
 Wrap the tape at the widest point.
-If unsure, take two measurements at slightly different heights and use the larger one.
+If unsure, take two measurements and use the larger one.

-Common error: Measuring at the hip bones instead of the widest point.
-The hip bones are not necessarily the widest part.
+Common mistake: Measuring at the hip bones instead of the actual widest part.
+The hip bones are not necessarily where your hips are widest.

 4